Fred (footballer, born 1993): Doping case

 Fred tested positive for the banned diuretic hydrochlorothiazide in a sample collected during the 2015 Copa América.
 In July 2015, he released a statement claiming he was innocent, while awaiting the results of a second sample.
 Shakhtar Donetsk were cleared by UEFA to select him at the start of the 2015–16 season, after a complaint by Fenerbahçe over his appearance in a Champions League third qualifying round game.

 On 15 December 2015, he received a one-year suspension from CONMEBOL, preventing him from playing in any CONMEBOL sanctioned games, but allowing him to continue playing for Shakhtar.
 On 5 February 2016, FIFA extended the ban to cover all football worldwide for one year, backdated to 27 June 2015.
 In March 2016, the World Anti-Doping Agency (WADA) appealed to the Court of Arbitration for Sport (CAS) against the ban, believing it to be potentially lenient.
 In March 2017, after Fred had returned from the suspension, an agreement was reached with WADA before the CAS hearing that resulted in him being unable to play football until July 2017.

 Style of play

-Fred is renowned for his defensive presence as well as his playmaking ability.
+Fred is celebrated for his defensive presence as well as his playmaking ability.